Kilim Rugs

 Different Types of Kilim Weaves

-There are four types of kilims in terms of weave:
+There are four types of kilims in terms of weaving:

 Plain-weave kilims